 Within that region are many small olive farms and farmers who rely solely on the olive trees for their livelihoods, who lost their farms and homes, Steven de Laet said.
-This year's wildfire also builds on longer-term damage from wildfires that struck the region in 2007 and 2018, he added.
+This year's wildfire made worse longer-term damage from wildfires that struck the region in 2007 and 2018, he added.

-To counteract the devastation, they are raising funds to plant 80,000 new olive trees, each at a cost of roughly $5.
+To counteract the devastation, the de Laets are raising funds to plant 80,000 new olive trees, each at a cost of roughly $5.
 Olive trees can live up to 4,000 years, but take a number of years before they begin to bear fruit, they said.

 Greece has been a part of the de Laet family's history for some time.
-The couple married in Greece 50 years ago this past August.
+The couple married in Greece 50 years ago.
 Then, in 2005, they bought a century-old farmhouse in Greece, which they have restored and now use as a space for supporting artistic and cultural endeavors, they said.

 Pre-COVID, they would spend up to three months at a time at their home in Greece, typically visiting in the spring and fall.
 Menlo Park is their home base, Dianne de Laet told The Almanac.
 Their children live in Portola Valley and South Lake Tahoe.

-The issue of wildfires strikes close to the family's own experiences — their own son was forced to evacuate his home due to California wildfires earlier this past year.
+The issue of wildfires strikes close to the family's own experiences – their own son was forced to evacuate his home during a California wildfire earlier this year.